Skip to content

 Unicode and Special Characters

-• Special regex characters in promote strings are treated as literals (no regex escaping needed)
+• Special regex characters in promote strings are treated as literals; no escaping needed.

 Example: